telerik/xaml-docs/controls/touchmanager/features.md

 		End Class
 	{{endregion}}

-	The property can be set also before the InitializeComponent call in the main window.
+	The property can be set also before the **InitializeComponent** call of the main window.

 	Disabling the TouchManager will decrease the memory footprint of the application.